 Also, you can be pretty laissez faire about the exact amount of rhubarb you use.
 The recipe calls for 1 cup (150g) of fresh or frozen rhubarb, but you could add another 1⁄2 cup or so.
 On the other hand if you don’t have quite enough rhubarb for one cup, that’s fine, too.
 I would add some other chopped fruit if you have it on hand: berries, peaches, cherries, whatever.
 I’ve yet to find a fruit that doesn’t pair well with rhubarb.

 I absolutely love making my rhubarb butter every summer.
-(If you have a slow cooker or Instant Pot, click here for an easy hands-off rhubarb butter recipe.)
-This stuff is so good, I sometimes eat it by the spoonful… although a healthier option would be to add it to this loaf 😉
+(If you have a slow cooker or Instant Pot, you can make your own easy hands-off rhubarb butter.)
+This stuff is so good, I sometimes eat it by the spoonful… although a tastier option would be to add it to this loaf 😉

 Start by creaming together the butter/margarine and sugar.
 You can do this in a stand mixer or with a handheld electric mixer.
 Cream on high speed for 1–2 minutes, or until it’s light and fluffy.
 (The colour should be paler than what you started out with, due to air being whipped into the mixture).